 Not surprisingly, Aiden first grabbed for his custom snub pistol.
 But, when he grabbed the weapon by its grip, with its battery LED still lit, Aiden didn't consider why that weapon was still charged?
 He didn't give one thought at all to looking before he leapt, a habit that had helped get him killed to start with.
 The weapon was still charged because Mikah had teamed up with others to change the DNA signature on the security system, to get a laugh when they welcomed Aiden home.
 Immediately, Aiden felt the release of taser-based electrical energy as his right arm went numb and he dropped to the deck shuddering.
 Standing off the side, Munarshu just watched and chuckled.

 When Munarshu spread the news, he walked into a gauntlet of jokes.
 Fesic was up for re-breaking the bones until they re-set regardless of the doctor's words.
-Zimzod was all for shooting Munarshu in the face to see if that cured the engineer's ribs.
+From the ground and starting to recover, Aiden was all for shooting Munarshu in the face to see if that cured the engineer's ribs.
 What followed were comments about Munarshu's options and the costs in both time and cash.
-And when Munarshu admitted he did not have enough of either, Rol suggested Munarshu turn himself over to Mikah for medical experimentation.
+And when Munarshu admitted he didn't have enough of either, Rol suggested Munarshu turn himself over to Mikah for medical experimentation.
 That got a lot of laughs.
 Aiden, who had recovered and was grabbing a change of clothes, jumped in saying, "I'll pay to see that." and got laughs too.
 Terin pointed out that Munarshu had already turned himself over for experimentation just by joining the crew.
 Fesic disagreed, saying that only made him a plaything for Zimzod.

 Interrupting, the seneschalate representative stepped up to Aiden and said they were ready to start moving his gear and asked him to start pointing out what was to be moved where?
 Aiden was getting ready to change clothes and paused to ask about carrying his snub pistol legally.
 He had decided, assuming and surprisingly not blaming the crew, that the weapon's battery failed and he needed to recalibrate it.
 Aiden was told he "could" carry it with ball ammo but the Duchy would prefer tranq rounds.
 Aiden also decided to leave his laser sword with the ship while wearing his sword when appropriate.